VitorDiToro/beacometer/readme.md

 # BLE Beacon Scanner

-A Bluetooth Low Energy (BLE) beacon scanner built with Python using clean architecture and SOLID principles.
+A Bluetooth Low Energy (BLE) beacon scanner built with Python using a very simple approach with Bleak package.

 ## 📋 Prerequisites